ochnios/switch-ai/.ai/general/api-plan.md

 The API is designed around the following main resources:

 * **API Key**: Represents the user's encrypted OpenRouter API key.
 It is treated as a singleton sub-resource of the user.
+* **Models**: Provides read-only access to the list of available AI models from OpenRouter.
 * **Conversations**: Represents a single chat conversation, containing metadata like title and relationships.
 * **Messages**: Represents an individual message within a conversation.
 It's the core resource for chat interactions.